Pseudognaphalium obtusifolium: Choctaw

 The Choctaw use a decoction of leaves and blossoms taken for lung pain and colds.

 Creek

-The Creek add the leaves to medicines as a perfume, use a decoction to treat vomiting, as a throat wash for mumps, as a wash "for people who wanted to run away" and as a wash for people who are believed to be afflicted by ghosts.
-A decoction made of the plant tops is used as a wash for old people who are unable to sleep.
+The Creek add the leaves to medicines as a perfume, use a decoction to treat vomiting, as a throat washes for mumps, as a wash "for people who wanted to run away" and as a wash for people who are believed to be afflicted by ghosts.
+A decoction made of the plant tops are used as a wash for old people who are unable to sleep.
 They also use a compound decoction of plant tops as an inhalant for colds, and apply a poultice of decoction of leaves for the throat for mumps.

 Koasati

 The Koasati take a decoction of the leaves for fevers, and use it to bathe those who are feverish.

 Menominee

 The Menominee steam the dried leaves as an inhalant for headaches, and as a treatment against "foolishness".
 They also smudge the leaves and use them to fumigate premises to dispel ghosts, and to bring back "loss of mind".
 This smudge is also used to revive unconscious patients.
 The leaf smoke is blown into the nostrils of people who have fainted.